iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

 Tracking two types of tracers (with turbulent diffusion)
 ------------------------------------------------------------------------------------------------------------------------

-Setting calculation conditions
+Setting Calculation Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Change the calculation conditions as they are and perform the calculation considering turbulent diffusion.
+| Change the Calculation Condition as they are and perform the calculation considering turbulent diffusion.
-| First, select :menuselection:`Calculation Conditions(C) --> Settings(S)` from the menu bar, and set as follows.
+| First, select :menuselection:`Calculation Condition --> Settings` from the menu bar, and set as follows.

 .. figure:: images/01/GELATO/setting_2_1.png
    :width: 600pt